 While CHWs have been well studied in areas of diabetes and asthma (Rothschild et al., 2014; Pérez-Escamilla et al., 2015; Campbell et al., 2015; Krieger, Song, & Philby, 2015; Viswanathan et al., 2010; Lewin et al., 2010), they are relatively new to the area of oral health.
 CHW training curriculum for oral health has begun to be developed as a first step toward generating evidence for oral health CHWs and determining their effectiveness (Martin, Frese, Lumsden, & Sandoval, 2018).
-While clear evidence is not available, academics claim that when case management is incorporated into dental professional's practice via CHWs, prevention is elevated, leading to decreased costs and increased access (Grover, 2017).
+While clear evidence is not available, academics claim that when case management is incorporated into a dental professional's practice via CHWs, prevention is elevated, leading to decreased costs and increased access (Grover, 2017).

-Some promising findings from a study that explores the integration of CHWs into oral health teams in Minnesota indicate that there have been increases in completion of pediatric referral to specialists and that more children are cavity free.
-CHWs have also helped clients to understand the process and expectations, so missed appointments and gaps in the provider's schedule are reduced.
+Some promising findings from a report developed by the Minnesota Community Health Worker Alliance explores the integration of CHWs into oral health teams in Minnesota and indicates that there have been increases in completion of pediatric referral to specialists and that more children are cavity free.
+The report also showed that CHWs helped clients to understand the process and expectations, so missed appointments and gaps in the provider's schedule are reduced.
 Additionally, there has been a reduction in emergency room visits for patients interacting with CHWs (Minnesota Community Health Worker Alliance, 2016).
 Positive outcomes were also found in a study that investigated the effect of the availability of local CHWs on access to a program's preventive dental services for children.
 CHWs were found to be beneficial in promoting program enrollment, as well as facilitating and augmenting the delivery of preventive dental services (Mathu-Muju, Kong, Brancato, McLeod, & Bush, 2018).